How to Ensure You Get Paid as a VBO

 The downside to accepting checks is that you have to wait for them in the mail.
 And you have to wait for your client to put that check in the mail.

 Direct deposit is more preferable, so try to go that route when you can.
 Direct deposit won’t always be an option with every client, but you can offer alternative payment methods to get around waiting for a snail mail check.
-PayPal is a fast, secure method for receiving payments.
+PayPal and other like-services are a fast, secure method for receiving payments.

 You can also offer to accept credit cards, but the convenience comes at a cost.
 You will have to pay about three percent on transactions, so keep that in mind.